Kate Gosselin: Divorce

 On October 24, 2018, Jon and his attorney filed papers for physical and legal custody of Collin.
 They claimed that it would be in Collin's best interest to live with his father upon his release from the inpatient center Kate enrolled him in.
 On December 4, 2018, Jon won sole physical and legal custody of Collin, as Kate and her attorney failed to appear.
 It was reported on December 26, 2018, that Collin was released from the inpatient center and returned home with Jon for good.
 As of 2018, Kate and her ex-husband are no longer in communication, except through their attorneys.
 In August 2019, In Touch Weekly reported that Kate was not attempting to win custody of either Hannah or Collin from her ex-husband.
 According to Jon, neither Hannah nor Collin have contact with their mother.

 Personal life

 In March 2021, Gosselin relocated to Troutman, North Carolina, with four of her children; Alexis, Aaden, Leah, and Joel.
-As of 2019, the twins were both away at college in New York, with Cara attending Fordham University and Mady attending Syracuse University.
+As of 2023, the twins both reside in New York City, with Cara graduating from Fordham University and Mady graduating from Syracuse University.
 Both resided with their mother when home from their respective colleges.
 Meanwhile, Hannah and Collin remained with their father back in Pennsylvania.
 Collin enlisted in the US Marine Corps in 2023.
 After the move, Kate obtained her multi-state, registered nurse license in North Carolina on June 30, 2021.